-Legal street racing coming to the city
+Formula E brings legal street racing to NYC - amNewYork

 “They can have a really close experience to the race, the cars and the drivers,” Agag said.

 Agag and company have recruited some of the New York’s most well-known names to promote the event.
-Giants wide receiver Victor Cruz test drove one of the series’ cars Wednesday, and Leonardo DiCaprio, according to Agag, has been involved with the project since its inception.
+Giants wide receiver Victor Cruz got behind the wheel of one of the series’ cars on Wednesday, and Leonardo DiCaprio, according to Agag, has been involved with the project since its inception.

 Formula E’s cars are designed for the 21st century and beyond.
 With maximum power of 170 kW on race day, the cars can reach 60 mph in just three seconds with top speeds of 140 mph.
 Agag hopes the circuit’s growing popularity and interest in electric vehicles can act as a model for energy efficiency for cities and transportation.